Yeyi language

-Yeyi (autoethnonym Shiyɛyi) is a Bantu language spoken by many of the approximately 50,000 Yeyi people along the Okavango River in Namibia and Botswana.
+Yeyi (autoethnonym Shiyɛyi) is a Bantu language spoken by approximately 50,000 Yeyi people along the Okavango River in Namibia and Botswana.
 Yeyi, influenced by Juu languages, is one of several Bantu languages along the Okavango with clicks.
-Indeed, it has the largest known inventory of clicks of any Bantu language, with dental, alveolar, palatal, and lateral articulations.
+It has the largest known inventory of clicks of any Bantu language, with dental, alveolar, palatal, and lateral articulations.
 Though most of its older speakers prefer Yeyi in normal conversation, it is being gradually phased out in Botswana by a popular move towards Tswana, with Yeyi only being learned by children in a few villages.
 Yeyi speakers in the Caprivi Strip of north-eastern Namibia, however, retain Yeyi in villages (including Linyanti), but may also speak the regional lingua franca, Lozi.

 The main dialect is called Shirwanga.
-A slight majority of Botswana Yeyi are monolingual in the national language, Tswana, and most of the rest are bilingual.
+A slight majority of Botswana Yeyi are monolingual in the national language, Tswana, and the majority of the rest are bilingual.

 Classification

 Yeyi appears to be a divergent lineage of Bantu.
 It is usually classified as a member of the R Zone Bantu languages.
 The language has been phonetically influenced by the Ju languages, though it is no longer in contact with them.